WorldMesh: Generating Navigable Multi-Room 3D Scenes via Mesh-Conditioned Image Diffusion: Method

-After object placement, we refine the mesh scaffold by texturing its structural elements (e.g., walls).
-As multi-view consistency of wall appearance between different camera views can be a strong challenge, instead of relying on a 2D image generative model to implicitly preserve color consistency, we explicitly propagate appearance information across views by initializing structural textures through projective texture accumulation.
+\CR{We also texture the structural elements of the scaffold (e.g., walls).
+This wall texturing is not a separate stage that pre-textures the mesh before image generation; it is performed jointly with appearance synthesis, projecting each generated view back onto $\mathcal{M}_\text{geo}$ as it is produced.} As multi-view consistency of wall appearance between different camera views can be a strong challenge, instead of relying on a 2D image generative model to implicitly preserve color consistency, we explicitly propagate appearance information across views by initializing structural textures through projective texture accumulation. \CR{Because the two bootstrap views of each room observe opposite walls and together span all four walls, these first two generations already texture a large portion of the structural surfaces, while the remaining views progressively fill in the rest.}

 Once an image is generated from a given camera pose $c_i$, its pixel colors are projected back onto visible wall surfaces of $\mathcal{M}_\text{geo}$ using projective texturing~\cite{heckbert1986survey}.
-Given the known camera intrinsics $(f_x, f_y, c_x, c_y)$ and camera-to-world transform $c_i$, , each mesh vertex $\mathbf{v}_\text{world}$ is projected to its pixel coordinates via the world-to-camera transform $c_i^{-1}$.
+Given the known camera intrinsics $(f_x, f_y, c_x, c_y)$ and camera-to-world transform $c_i$, each mesh vertex $\mathbf{v}_\text{world}$ is projected to its pixel coordinates via the world-to-camera transform $c_i^{-1}$.
 The UV coordinates for texture mapping are then $(u = \frac{p_x}{W}, \quad v = 1 - \frac{p_y}{H})$, where $W$ and $H$ are image dimensions and the $v$-flip follows the glTF convention.

-Note that this inital mesh texturing provide a strong conditioning signal, but does remain incomplete in various regions due to many object occlusions.
+Note that this \CR{accumulated} mesh texturing \CR{provides} a strong conditioning signal, but does remain incomplete in various regions due to many object occlusions.
 The accumulated projections can also introduce seams, and object textures inherited from SAM-3D-Objects are often relatively coarse.
 Our final appearance synthesis addresses this by enriching the full scene with fine-scale photorealistic detail.